-Microsoft launched the Hub in April of 2021, and since then has provided free compute and applications to their users to build a global network of sustainability practitioners.
+Microsoft launched the Hub in April of 2021 to provide free compute and applications to their global network of sustainability practitioners.
 The Hub was very successful in lowering the entry barrier for individual users and researchers to work with the Microsoft Planetary Computer (MPC) and its 24-petabyte library of open data.
-Through the hub, Microsoft provided users access to open-source tools and applications for their projects.
+Through the Hub, Microsoft provided users access to open-source tools and applications for their projects.
 Microsoft also provided a high-performance python-CPU and python-GPU environment that supported community deep learning algorithms, along with QGIS in a windows virtual machine environment for interactive analysis.

-On June 6, 2024, the Hub was officially retired, prompting users with active projects to download their data and to find a new solution to leverage the Planetary Computer data catalog for geospatial analysis.
-The good news is that Esri users already have access to a scalable python development environment in addition to a powerful and intuitive no-code experience within ArcGIS Pro.
+On June 6, 2024, the Hub was officially retired, prompting users with active projects to find a new solution to leverage the Planetary Computer data catalog for geospatial analysis.
+The good news is that Esri users already have access to an Azure python development environment and a no-code environment for analysis within ArcGIS Pro.

 What is ArcGIS for Microsoft Planetary Computer?